 OMG.
 It’s like dancing with a llama… She looks up at her teacher, trying to keep the bubbling laughter from erupting.

 It ends up with Mr. Stoica making them both fall.
+Staggering to his feet, he swears under his breath.
 Taïga’s ankle hurts like hell and the teacher’s glasses are broken.
 A disaster.
-It doesn’t get any better when he starts yelling at her, accusing her for not listening and not making an effort.
+Her classmates are giggling, behind the teacher’s back, making Taïga blush with shame.
+It doesn’t get any better when Mr. Stoica starts yelling at her, accusing her for not listening and not making an effort.

-A young boy she recognizes from her class stops at her table.
+A nerdy boy she recognizes from her class stops at her table.
+His glasses slide down his nose a bit, making him scrunch his face to push them back up again.
 ‘I’m Mitchell.
 I’m from Boston, but I live with my uncle.
 Can I sit here?’

-Taïga is a little surprised, but doesn’t insist on Mitchell’s origins.
+Taïga is a little surprised on him changing the subject like that, but she doesn’t insist on Mitchell’s origins, even though she thought he was British at first.
 ‘Err… I think it’s cool being out of electricity, but cold mashed potatoes are disgusting!’
-Taïga grimaces.
+She wrinkles her nose.

 ‘Hey?
 Why don’t we go to the winter fair together next weekend?
 There’s lots of stuff to do there!’